Ida Louise Jackson: Career

-After receiving her Bachelor’s of Arts Degree from the University of California in 1922, Jackson applied to work in the Oakland School District.
+After receiving her Bachelor of Arts Degree from the University of California in 1922, Jackson applied to work in the Oakland School District.
 However, the administration at the time deemed her unqualified.
-As a result, she went back to Cal to pursue her Master’s.
-Even after receiving these two degrees, Jackson recalled that the general consensus of administrators was that a Black person was not qualified or experienced enough to teach in the school district.
-There were very few Black students that were promoted into Oakland high schools, so this meant most high schools in the district were predominantly white.
+As a result, she went back to the University of California to pursue a Master’s degree.
+Even after receiving these two degrees, Jackson recalled that the consensus of administrators was that a Black person was not qualified or experienced enough to teach in the school district.
+There were very few Black students who were promoted into Oakland high schools, so this meant most high schools in the district were predominantly white.
 Jackson’s appeals to work in these schools regardless were met with a response of more teaching experience being required.
-In 1923, Jackson moved to the Imperial Valley and accepted a teaching position at Eastside high school in El Centro.
+In 1923, Jackson moved to the Imperial Valley and accepted a teaching position at Eastside High School in El Centro, California.
 This school served predominantly Mexican and African American students.
 She remained at this school for two years as a home economics and English teacher.
-In accepting this job at this school, Jackson became the first Black woman to teach high school in California.
+In accepting this job, Jackson became the first Black woman to teach high school in California.

 Jackson spent two years teaching at this high school and was set on returning to Oakland to apply yet again.
-However this time was different.
-On top of having two degrees from the University of California, Berkeley she now had two years of teaching experience under her belt.
+However, this time was different.
+On top of having two degrees from the University of California, Berkeley, she now had two years of teaching experience under her belt.
 She had met each question of her qualification with determination to prove herself.
 When she was told that she was unqualified after having a teaching credential and Bachelor’s, she then earned a Master’s degree.
 When administrators required that she have more teaching experience, she applied to teach in a neighboring school district for a couple of years.
 During this time, Ida Louise Jackson was also building a network of support.
 She was very involved with her local chapter of the National Association for the Advancement of Colored People (NAACP).
 Before submitting her intent for a teaching position in the Oakland Public School District for the third time, she spoke with her NAACP chapter members about the difficulties that she had encountered during her first applications.
-In doing so, she was connected with Walter Butler who was the head of the Northern California branch of the NAACP.
+In doing so, she was connected with Walter Butler, who was the head of the Northern California branch of the NAACP.
 He was particularly helpful with Jackson’s situation as he had previously worked with influential members of the Board of Education.
 Other members of the NAACP also went on to endorse Jackson’s teaching abilities and qualifications.